guidance-guarantee-programme/pension_guidance/content/take_whole_pot.md

 %Taking a large sum of cash from your pot can mean you pay a higher amount of tax.%

-The cash you take will be added to any other income you have over the tax year, eg money from work, savings and benefits.
+Taking a large amount of cash from your pot at once could mean that you get bumped into a higher tax rate.
+This is because it’s added to any other income you have for that year, eg money from work.

 At the end of the tax year HM Revenue and Customs will calculate how much tax you owe.

-Adding a large cash sum to your income could mean that you get bumped into a higher tax rate.
 It could also affect your [entitlement to any benefits](/benefits).

 {::options parse_block_html="false" /}
 <div class="calculator calculator--in-article js-take-whole-pot-calculator">